 One of the biggest concerns with raw diets is the risk for bacterial and parasitic contamination in raw meat.
 Dozens of studies have found that raw diets are frequently contaminated with bacteria, such as Salmonella, Listeria, and E. coli.
+These bacteria are commonly associated with food poisoning in people.
 Contamination with parasites, such as Toxoplasma and Sarcocystis, has also been demonstrated in raw meat diets in further research.
 These contaminated diets have the potential to cause severe illness, and puppies are much more susceptible due to their immature immune systems.
-If your heart is set on feeding raw, it’s best to wait until your puppy is fully mature and consult your veterinarian before making the switch.
+Suppose your heart is set on feeding raw.
+In that case, it's best to wait until your puppy's intestines and immune system are fully mature and consult your veterinarian before making the switch.

 Your puppy is not the only one at risk from a contaminated raw diet.
 You wouldn’t want to rub a raw chicken breast across your face, but when your dog eats raw meat and gives you a slobbery kiss, you are exposed to all the same bacteria.
 Several studies have shown that dogs eating raw diets contaminated with Salmonella will shed the bacteria in their saliva and feces, posing a risk for transmission to humans.
 This is especially concerning in a puppy fed a raw diet because puppies so often explore their new homes with their mouths!
 Young children, the elderly, and immunocompromised persons are at the greatest risk of illness from these common contaminants, so it is strongly recommended to avoid raw diets in these households.